Melissa received her Bachelor of Science degree from George Washington University and her Master of

 Science in Speech-Language Pathology from Molloy College in Rockville Centre, NY.

-Melissa’s extensive clinical experience varies from schools to private practice to hospital where she has
+Melissa’s extensive clinical experience varies from schools to private practice to hospitals where she has

 extensive experience treating adults and pediatric clients.
 In the school, clinic, and private practice